Tomorrowland (Disney Parks): History

 Tokyo Disneyland's Tomorrowland was designed as a loose copy of Disney World's original Tomorrowland, particularly the main entryway which features nearly identical waterfalls and blue spires flanking the walkway.
 As is the case with other areas of Tokyo Disneyland, Tomorrowland has fewer attractions and more open spaces than its American counterparts, a move designed to facilitate a larger number of park guests.
 Notably missing is a PeopleMover-type attraction, whose tracks and ride vehicles have been conspicuous features of other Tomorrowland landscapes.

 Although Walt Disney originally intended Tomorrowland to be a "living blueprint" of the future, Tokyo Disneyland's Tomorrowland never directly showcased future technology, instead opting for a science fiction fantasy theme.
 Prominent attractions supporting this theme include Space Mountain as well as the Pan Galactic Pizza Port, a restaurant that features a large audio-animatronic pizza-making machine operated by a whimsical alien creature named Tony Solaroni.
 In recent years, older attractions have been replaced with newer ones that feature movie tie-ins: Buzz Lightyear's Astro Blasters and Monsters, Inc. Ride & Go Seek are two examples.

 In October 2014 the Oriental Land Company announced a Beauty and the Beast-themed area to be located on the site of the now-closed Grand Circuit Raceway, making Tomorrowland's size significantly smaller.
-In April 2022, the Oriental Land Company announced that Space Mountain would be completely remodeled and feature a newly added Tomorrowland Square courtyard area with space themed gardens celebrating Earth's unique place in the universe.
-In April 2024, the Oriental Land Company announced that Buzz Lightyear's Astro Blasters would be closing and replaced with a Wreck-It Ralph attraction.
+In April 2022, the Oriental Land Company announced that the third renovations of Space Mountain ride would be completely remodeled and feature a newly added Tomorrowland Square courtyard area with space themed gardens celebrating Earth's unique place in the universe, since the first two renovations of the ride was being temporarily closed.
+In April 2024, the Oriental Land Company announced that Buzz Lightyear's Astro Blasters would be closing and replaced with a Wreck-It Ralph attraction, which will be open in Spring 2027.
+On August 12, 2026, it was announced that the name of the two attractions and more details will be revealed and the surrounding area will be called Tomorrowland Plaza.